 Decor Tips To Make Your Small Balcony Look Huge!

 Having an itty bitty balcony used to be a challenge but not any more with the variety of furniture and accessories available.
 You just have to be practical and smart when it comes to the space.
-So get ready with our decor tips for your small balcony.
+So get ready with our decor tips to make your small balcony look huge!

 First things first, measure your balcony.
 Know what you want to do with the space.
 Whether it’s a place to sit and have a meal, a smoking nook, a place to have a drink or to sunbathe, or a place to grow a couple plants, knowing what you want will help guide the furniture hunt.
 As you shop, keep a little measuring tape handy or pick up brochures with sizes to ensure the furniture will fit with a little wiggle room.
 Leaving a bit of space around the furniture will alleviate feeling cramped or stuck when you are out there.